Dxk0ta/project-1/README.md

 (DAY SIX)

 I started the day working on debugging the life bar and getting it to run the way I intended.
-This took a few hours
+This took a few hours.
+I was able to solve bugs where the active user was incorrectly toggling.
+I also solved a bug where it was switching users when I didn't want it to.
+I was able to do that by realizing I was invoking the function redundantly.
+Also, I worked on getting the lives to visibly decrement when a round is lost.
+This was probably the longest bug I worked on, and it was because I tried to use .lastChild instead of .lastElementChild.
+I also worked on styling my game better so it was more obvious who the active player was.
+I made it so after all lives are lost, the 'New Round' button gets changed to a 'New Game' button that resets the lives and scores.
+I fixed the logic of the game to more accurately represent the game of 21 and it is working how I wanted it to.